Grivius2005/files-manager-express/README.md

 ## Description

-School project app for uploading, managing and editing files by website written in express + handlebars.
+School project wep app for uploading, managing and editing files by website written in express + handlebars.

 ## App URL